Artificial Hip Joint – What Will Be Possible in the Future?

 Additive manufacturing (3D printing) revolutionizes the adaptation of artificial hip joints.
 This technology enables:

-• Custom-shaped prostheses: 3D printing allows for precise adaptation to the anatomy of each patient.
+• Individually shaped prostheses: The 3D printing allows präzise adaptation to each patient's anatomy.

 3. Smart artificial hip joints